taiki-e/setup-cross-toolchain-action/README.md

 | ------ | ---- | ------ | ---- |
 | `aarch64-pc-windows-gnullvm` | Ubuntu (22.04) | wine |  |
 | `x86_64-pc-windows-gnullvm` | Ubuntu (22.04) | wine |  |

+For the `wine` runner for x86_64-pc-windows-gnullvm, see ["wine runner" section for windows-gnu targets](#wine-runner).

+The `wine` runner for aarch64-pc-windows-gnullvm is AArch64 Wine running on qemu-user; specifying the Wine version is not yet supported, but the QEMU version can be specified by using `qemu` input option like Linux targets.

 ### Windows (MSVC)